Tuesday, November 1, 2011

 Plot Summary

 After a routine mission, the crew of the spaceship Nostromo are on their way back to Earth when they receive a distress call from an alien planet.
-They land on a world so desolate that they start investigating an abandoned spacecraft, and one picks up a life form that proves deadly.
-Soon, the creature now on board the ship wreaks havoc with dire consequences.
+They land on a world so desolate that they begin investigating an abandoned spacecraft, and one picks up a life form that proves deadly.
+Soon, the creature on board the ship wreaks havoc with dire consequences.

 Cast